DavidMatzek/DavidMatzek/minicases.md

 ---

-# Case: Conzepualise Data Middleware to provide standardized data.
+# Case: Conzepualisef Data Middleware to provide standardized data.

 ## Context:
 - In order to facilitate development and data analytics standarized vehilce data was needed accross automotive indutriy.